jorge12345678/main/content/project/project2/index.md

 ---
-title: Project2
+title: Mobile robot with intelligent pipeline fault sensing system
-summary: Dwqewqemplementation of a Robotic Bartender for Automatic Pisco Sour Preparation
+summary: Implementation of a mobile robot for inspection of water main pipes.
+The robot has an intelligent sensing module to recognize different types of failures and reconstruct the interior of the inspected pipe.
 tags:
-  - Other
+  - Ground robots
-date: '2023-09-01T00:00:00Z'
+date: '2022-06-01T00:00:00Z'

 # Optional external URL for project (replaces project detail page).
 external_link: ''

 image:
-  caption: Rwqewqender System
+  caption: Mobile robot and a 3D model of a pipe
   focal_point: Smart

 links: